 In all cases, the decision by the Director of Housing and Residence Life or his/her designee is the final decision of the University.

 Traffic and Parking Regulations are governed by the Furman University Traffic and Parking Committee.
 Traffic and parking regulations along with Appeal Procedures can be found at www.furman.edu/parking.

 If the Assistant Vice President for Student Development or his/her designee determine conduct action against a student organization is necessary, the alleged violations will be addressed as follows:

-- Alleged violations by a fraternity or sorority will be addressed via the Fraternity and Sorority Conduct Process.
+- Alleged violations by a fraternity or sorority that do not include Sexual Misconductwill be addressed via the Fraternity and Sorority Conduct Process.

 - Alleged violations by all other organizations will be resolved the Student Organization Conduct Board, a three-person panel comprised of the Director of Student Involvement and Inclusion or his/her designee, a Student Government Association (SGA) representative (appointed by the SGA president), and a student member of the Student Conduct Board.
 The Board will use a preponderance of the evidence standard and a simple majority vote is required to find an organization responsible/not responsible.

 - If the alleged violation involves SGA, the SGA representative will be replaced with another student member of the Student Conduct Board.

 - The Board will recommend a sanction that must be reviewed and approved by the Associate Vice President for Student Life/Dean of Students or his/her designee.